frozenproof/stunning-octo-telegram/Concepts/SS.md

 # Slide 3-13
 ## 3 Programming language
-- Either compile or inteprete based on languages
+- Either compile or inteprete based on languages.
 - Compile create machine codes or give manual instructions to the operating system/virtual machine
-- Bytecodes are set of instructions to run on VM, this also mean to decompile the bytecodes -> need a specific decompiler like dnspy
+- Bytecodes are set of instructions to run on VM, this also mean to decompile the bytecodes -> need a specific decompiler like dnspy to decompile.
+- This also mean languages rely on vm should be less susceptible to memory leaks, since the virtual address wouldn't affect the actual hardware, at the cost of losing some speed optimization since it's a compatibility layered on top of another intepreter.

 ## 4 Caching strategies
 - Not all information are accessed from disk or database, rather through a third party aka caches
 - Stragies include:
     - C_Aside : Update both cache and db, which guarantee a **very bad desync rate**
     - R_Through : Cache manage the Database which guarantee **one point of entry, easier to penetrate**
-    - W_Around : If caches dont have data, get from server then update the cache, basic structure
+    - W_Around : If caches dont have data, get from server then update the cache, basic structure.
     - W_Back : Cache is used as a source of truth, then update the DB after a period of time.
 While **safe and convenient** for using, chances are the caches might get **corrupted/abused and lose all transactions data**, which happens a lot, in a case such as toram online during the first year of operating which had to reset the whole database due to a fraud.
-    - W_through : Similar to W_back but directly operate like R_Through, which negates the effect of losing data but increased traffic means increased cost
+    - W_through : Similar to W_back but **directly operate** like R_Through, which **negates the effect of losing data** but **increased traffic** means increased cost

 ## 5: 5 Unique **ID** Generators